NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/setupTACC.rst

 Running Jobs at DesignSafe
 ==========================

-To run jobs on TACC high performance compute resources, the user must obtain an a job allocation and then run applications to create **credentials** on each of the compute resourcses they wish to run on.
+To run jobs on TACC high performance compute resources using the **Run at DesignSafe** button, the user must obtain a job allocation and then they must run applications to create **credentials** on each of the compute resourcses their jobs will run on.

 **Allocation**
 ^^^^^^^^^^^^^^